ballerina-attic/messaging-with-jms-queues/README.md

      "http://localhost:9090/bookstore/placeOrder" -H "Content-Type:application/json"
     ```

-    The bookstoreService should respond something similar,
+    The bookstoreService sends a response similar to the following.
     ```
      < HTTP/1.1 200 OK
     {"Message":"Your order is successfully placed.
 Ordered book will be delivered soon"}
     ```

-    Sample Log Messages
+    Sample Log Messages:
     ```bash
     2018-02-23 21:22:21,268 INFO  [bookstore.jmsProducer] - New order added to the JMS Queue; CustomerName: 'Bob', OrderedBook: 'The Rainbow';